Base Gravy Mark II

 This recipe will make enough base gravy for up to 16 single recipe portion curries.

-water to the approximate consistency of semi-skimmed milk.
-The amount stated in the recipes is for the diluted version.
-Heat the base gravy up before making a curry with it to avoid impairing the cooking process.
+NOTE: Before using the base gravy to make a curry, it should be thinned down with water to the approximate consistency of semi-skimmed milk.
+The amount stated in the recipes is for the diluted version, and heat the base gravy up before making a curry with it to avoid impairing the cooking process.

 INGREDIENTS